Hultan/chessImager/readme.md

 The first two renderers, Border and Board, have to be at place 0 and 1, otherwise you won't get very interesting images.
 All the others can be moved around to improve your image.

-In the default.json file, you can set the order of the renderers by changing the **order** list.
+In the JSON file, you can set the order of the renderers by changing the **order** list.
 The default order is the order above.

 | Name  | Type         | Description                         |